openbrian/microcosm-aoi/doc/Design.md

 # Use Cases

+## List reviews in the area

+Some people want their changes reviewed.
+Provide a list of these for the AOI.

 ## An organizer organizes a street survey

 Assume: microcosm exists and has many users, event details have been selected